quochieu586/ML_capybara/src/models/MLP model/README.md

 3. **Hyperparameter Optimization**: The model was fine-tuned using Optuna, which helps in optimizing the key hyperparameters and improving the model's performance over random search or manual tuning.

 ## Model Weaknesses and Areas for Improvement
-1. **Accuracy**: The final accuracy of the model is relatively low at **40.40%**, indicating that the model has not fully learned to predict the correct classes.
-This could be due to various factors, including insufficient training data, suboptimal architecture, or noisy features.
+1. **Unstable training**: as shown in tuning process, MLP depends strongly on the initialization point.
+Most models stop at very earlier (break by Early stopping scheme).
+For model with best tuning result, the validation accuracy reduces after first epoch which shows the **overfitting**.

-2. **F1-Score**: The **F1-score** of 0.1918 is also quite low.
-This suggests that while the model might be able to predict some of the classes correctly, it has a high rate of false positives or false negatives, which impacts the precision and recall.
+1. **Accuracy** and **F1-Score**: the accuracy and f1-score of models are both 0.6884 which is not perfect but relative high compared to others.
+This could be due to various factors, including insufficient training data, or noisy features.

 3. **Class Imbalance**: The model's performance may be affected by class imbalance, where one class (likely the neutral class) dominates the training data.
 If class distribution is heavily skewed, the model may have difficulty learning minority classes.